Jonathan Taylor Player Prop Bets for NFL Week 12 | Indianapolis vs. Tampa Bay 11/28/2021

 Recent Performances

-- Taylor put together a 185-yard rushing performance in last week's matchup with the Bills, carrying the ball 32 times (averaging 5.8 yards per carry) while scoring four touchdowns.
+- Against the Bills last week, Taylor rushed 32 times for 185 yards (5.8 yards per attempt) and scored four touchdowns.

-- He also caught three passes for 19 yards and scored one touchdown through the air.
+- Taylor tacked on three catches for 19 yards and scored one receiving touchdown.

-- Over his last three games, Taylor has rushed for 473 yards (157.7 per game) on 72 carries with seven touchdowns.
+- Over his last three outings, Taylor has rushed for 473 yards (157.7 per game) on 72 carries with seven touchdowns.

 Taylor's Indianapolis Teammates